ehknight/american-vistas/README.md

 # Mosaic of Ourselves

 A project put together by Ethan, inspired by Walt Whitman.
 Credits in CREDITS.md.
-Refernce images in IMAGES.md
+Reference images in IMAGES.md

 Visit it at http://whitman.ethanknight.xyz